 This statement is a good example of how a personal statement should be constructed and presented.
 The introduction is short and to the point, only dealing with the candidate’s motivations to study medicine while also demonstrating an insight into what the career involves.

 They demonstrate their insight briefly by mentioning that medicine involves lifelong learning.
-This is often seen as one of the challenges associated with the career but here they present it as an advantage, which makes them seem more suited to the career and marks them out as a curious and interested individual who enjoys learning.
+This is often seen as one of the challenges associated with the career but here they present it as an advantage which makes them seem more suited to the career.
+It also show they're a curious and interested individual who enjoys learning.

 In this particular paragraph, there isn’t much explanation as to how they drew their inferences about what a medical career entails from their volunteering and work experience (and what exactly these entailed), but these are explored in more detail later in the statement.

 The next two paragraphs discuss the candidate’s work experience, beginning with a single work experience placement in detail.
 This is a better approach than the large lists of placements seen in the previous example body paragraphs.
 The author talks about a specific scenario and shows that they paid attention during their shadowing while also illustrating their ability to reflect on these experiences and the precise skills involved.